Send the link below via email or IMCopy

 Thymine --> Adenine

-Then the RNA will fully detach from the DNA and leave the nucleus
+The RNA will fully detach from the DNA and leave the nucleus, while the DNA strands will recombine

 What Happens Next?